garytyler/MW-OAuth2Client/README.md

 ## Installation

 Clone this repo into the extension directory.
-In the cloned directory, run 'git submodule update --init' to initialize the local configuration file and fetch all data from the OAuth2 client library.

-Finally, run [composer](https://getcomposer.org/) in /vendors/oauth2-client to install the library dependency.
+Run [composer](https://getcomposer.org/) in /vendors/oauth2-client to install the library dependency.

 ```
 composer install